UDL-LIRIS/python-openwebui-bootstraping-examples/Readme.md

 The information that you need to provide/configure boils down to four parameters (python variables)

-- `OPENWEBUI_SERVER_URL` that is the URL through which the Open Webui server can be reached e.g. `https://some-server.organisation.org/`
+- `OPENWEBUI_SERVER_URL` that is the URL through which the [Open WebUI](https://github.com/open-webui/open-webui) server can be reached e.g. `https://some-server.organisation.org/`
 - `OPENWEBUI_API_ENDPOINT` to be chose among [available Open WebUI endpoints](https://docs.openwebui.com/getting-started/api-endpoints/) e.g. `ollama/v1`
 - `MODEL_ID` that designates the LLM or model e.g. `llama3:70b` or `qwen2.5-coder:32b-instruct` you need to use
 - `API_KEY` that holds your credentials for using the designated Open WebUI server